2017 Jefferson County Farm Tour

 Farm Tour Dates: Saturday & Sunday September 16th & 17th from 10am-4pm.

 Every year the Jefferson County Farm Tour draws thousands of visitors eager to experience a working farm and connect with local farmers.
 If your farm would like to participate on either or both days, please submit this application by the June 1st, 2017.
 WSU will print a short list and map of farms for the day-of events, but also have an online map.
 We are excited for you to participate with us this year on Farm Tour!

-September 17th and 18th 2016 during the ‘unstoppable’ 14th annual Jefferson County Farm Tour, thirteen Jefferson County farms opened their doors to the public.
-Marked by a Friday night Honky Tonkin’ Pie Party Kickoff party at the Chimacum Grange, followed by a weekend of over 4,000 farm visits, this year’s tour was a success!
+Septemberr 17th and 18th 2016 during the ‘unstoppable’ 14th Annual Jefferson County Farm Tour, thirteen Jefferson County farms opened their doors to the public.
+Marked by a Friday night Honky Tonkin’ Pie Party Kickoff party at the Chimacum Grange, followed by a weekend of over 4,000 farm visits, 2016’s tour was a success!

 Friday Night Lights: